Next Practice Offering

 Please use the following link for more information about Insight Dialogue: https://insightdialogue.org/relational-practices/insight-dialogue/.

 Registration: Please email Marsha Lawson at mjlawson118@gmail.com for registration - stating that you wish to attend.
 The program is limited to twenty people.
 We encourage you to register early to help us with planning.
+This program is currently full with a small waiting list.
+If you wish to be included on the waiting list, please let Marsha Know. mjlawson118@gmail.com.

 When: Sunday November 16, 2025.
 9 am to noon.
 Doors open for check-in at 8:30am.